PabloSanabria/Azure-with-Docker-Introductory-Guide/README.md

 1.Install Docker on your computer , as we have learned previously, restart it, and [make sure the service is running](https://docs.docker.com/get-started/).

-2.Create a **Dockerfile** in your project folder and add the text below:
+2.Open a command prompt and create a **Dockerfile** in your project folder and add the text below:

 ```xml
 FROM microsoft/azure-functions-runtime:v2.0.0-beta1
 ENV AzureWebJobsScriptRoot=/home/site/wwwroot
 COPY . /home/site/wwwroot
 ```
-3.Now, open a command prompt and navigate to your project folder.
+3.Now, navigate to your project folder.
 Following the example of the previous link

 ```xml
 C:\Users\glenga\source\repos\FunctionApp